Standards of Satisfactory Academic Progress Policy for Undergraduate Students

 University of Nebraska at Kearney

-Students must meet both a qualitative requirement (GPA) and a quantitative requirement (number of hours successfully completed) to maintain eligibility.
-Additionally, undergraduate students are eligible to receive aid for only 180 credit hours - this is referred to as the maximum time frame requirement.
+Students must meet both a qualitative requirement (GPA) and a quantitative requirement (Pace) to maintain eligibility.
+Additionally, students may receive aid for a maximum time frame.

 - Students who have earned 1-24 credit hours must have a minimum university GPA1 of 1.8.